vertaix/Quality-Weighted-Vendi-Score/README.md

 <em>The Quality-Weighted Vendi Score gives rise to a search policy that successfully finds diverse sets of high-quality items, which are the target of our search</em>
 </p>

-For more information, please see our paper, [Quality-Weighted Vendi Scores For Diverse Experimental Design](https://arxiv.org/abs/[PENDING]).
+For more information, please see our paper, [Quality-Weighted Vendi Scores And Their Application To Diverse Experimental Design](https://arxiv.org/abs/2405.02449).

 ## Usage